All Episodes

 They've got to risk their lives.

-Let's just for a moment, let us assume that there is truth.
+Let's, just for a moment, let us assume that there is truth.

-Let's say that Carrie's right.
+Let's say that Kerry's right.

 Let's say that there are some members of the military who come from such destitute backgrounds they have no hope.